duchess-rs/duchess/book/src/threat_model.md

 This page analyzes Duchess's use of the JNI APIs to explain how it guarantees memory safety.
 Sections:

-* [Assumptions](#assumptions) -- covers requirements for safe usage of Duchess which Duchess itself cannot enforce.
+* [Assumptions](#assumptions): requirements for safe usage of Duchess which Duchess itself cannot enforce.
-* [Code invariants](#code-invariants) -- covers invariants that Duchess maintains
+* [Code invariants](#code-invariants): invariants that Duchess maintains
-* [Threat vectors that cause UB](#threat-vectors-that-cause-ub) -- ways to create undefined behavior using JNI, and how duchess prevents them (references code invariants and assumptions)
+* [Threat vectors that cause UB](#threat-vectors-that-cause-ub): ways to create undefined behavior using JNI, and how duchess prevents them (references code invariants and assumptions)
-* [Threat vectors that do not cause UB](#threat-vectors-that-do-not-cause-ub) -- suboptimal uses of the JNI that do not create UB; duchess prevents some of these but not all (references code invariants and assumptions)
+* [Threat vectors that do not cause UB](#threat-vectors-that-do-not-cause-ub): suboptimal uses of the JNI that do not create UB; duchess prevents some of these but not all (references code invariants and assumptions)

 ## Assumptions

 We assume three things

 1. The Java `.class` files that are present at build time have the same type signatures and public interfaces as the class files that will be present at runtime.
-2. The user does not attempt to start the JVM via some other crate in parallel with using duchess methods
+2. The user [does not attempt to start the JVM via some other crate](#multiple-jvms-started-in-the-same-process) in parallel with using duchess methods
-    * there can only be one JVM per process.
-Duchess execute methods will start the JVM if it has not already been started by other means.
-Duchess methods are internally synchronized, so they can run in parallel, but if a duchess method executes in parallel with code from another library (including another major version of duchess) that attempts to start the JVM, a crash can occur.
-We recommend starting the JVM explicitly in `main` via `Jvm::builder()`, which will avoid any possibility of encountering this issue.
-3. the user does not use the JNI [`PushLocalFrame`][] method to introduce "local variable frames" within the context of `Jvm::with` call
+3. The user [does not use](#pushlocalframe-invoked-by-a-mechanism-external-to-duchess) the JNI [`PushLocalFrame`][] method to introduce "local variable frames" within the context of `Jvm::with` call.
-    * duchess not expose [`PushLocalFrame`][], but it is possible to invoke this method via unsafe code or from other crates (e.g., the [`jni` crate's `push_local_frame` method](https://docs.rs/jni/latest/jni/struct.JNIEnv.html#method.push_local_frame)).
-This method will cause local variables created within its dynamic scope to be released when [`PopLocalFrame`][] is invoked.
-The `'jvm` lifetime mechanism used to ensure local variables do not escape their scope could be invalidated by these methods.
-See [the section on the jvm lifetime](#the-jvm-lifetime-mut-jvmjvm-is-the-innermost-scope-for-local-variables) for more details.

 [`PushLocalFrame`]: (https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#PushLocalFrame)
 [`PopLocalFrame`]: (https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#PopLocalFrame)